ethersphere/bee-docs/docs/installation/bee-clef.md

 Key material and other data is stored in `/var/lib/bee-clef/`

 :::info
-Bee can communicate with Bee-clef in a variety of ways.
+Bee can communicate with Bee Clef in a variety of ways.
 The default way, if installed via the packages, will use an Inter-process communication (IPC) file.
-This is a special file that Bee-clef creates on startup that Bee will use to send requests back-and-forth.
-When the Bee-clef service is running you'll notice that a `/var/lib/bee-clef/clef.ipc` file is created.
+This is a special file that `bee-clef` creates on startup that Bee will use to send requests back-and-forth.
+When the `bee-clef` service is running you'll notice that a `/var/lib/bee-clef/clef.ipc` file is created.
 :::

 ## Manual Installation

-Try the [Github releases page](https://github.com/ethersphere/bee-clef/releases) for x-platform binaries or, to install Clef manually, first retrieve the relevant Clef binary from Ethereum's [Geth & Tools](https://geth.ethereum.org/downloads/) download page, or build directly from the [source](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum).
+Try the [Github releases page](https://github.com/ethersphere/bee-clef/releases) for binaries for your platform.
+Otherwise to install Clef manually first retrieve the relevant Clef binary from Ethereum's [Geth & Tools](https://geth.ethereum.org/downloads/) download page, or build directly from the [source](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum).

 Because Bee needs Clef to sign many transactions automatically, we must run Clef as a service with relaxed permissions and rules set.
 To ensure Clef only signs transactions from Bee, we must protect the `clef.ipc` file by **creating a Bee user and setting permissions so that it is only possible for this user to make use of the ipc socket.**

 Additionally, Clef requires transaction signatures for the Bee's chequebook interaction.

-A shell script automating the post-initialisation permission changing and including the Clef config, `clef-service`, as well as the `4byte.json` transaction signature file and `rules.js` file can all be found in the [Bee-clef repository](https://github.com/ethersphere/bee-clef/tree/master/packaging).
+A shell script automating the post-initialisation permission changing and including the Clef config, `clef-service`, as well as the `4byte.json` transaction signature file and `rules.js` file can all be found in the [bee-clef repository](https://github.com/ethersphere/bee-clef/tree/master/packaging).

 Finally, once Clef is running, simply [configure your Bee node](/docs/working-with-bee/configuration) to enable Clef using `--clef-signer-enable` and point Bee to the correct ipc socket using `--clef-signer-endpoint`.